pdarleyjr/AI-Course-Automater/docs/getting-started.md

 3. **Data Persistence**: All data is stored in the `data` directory.
 If you need to reset the application, you can delete the contents of this directory (but keep the `.gitkeep` file).

 4. **Skyvern API Key Issues**: If you encounter issues with the OpenAI API key, check the Skyvern logs using `docker-compose logs skyvern` to see specific error messages.

+5. **Playwright Browser Issues**: If you encounter browser-related issues in Playwright, try running with `HEADLESS=false` to see what's happening visually, or check the videos and screenshots in the artifacts directory.

+6. **LangChain API Key Issues**: If you encounter issues with LangChain, check that your OpenAI API key is correctly set in the environment variables and that you have sufficient quota for the API calls.

 ## Project Log